Washington state Democrats propose delaying WA Cares payroll tax until 2023

 Some focused on Washington workers who will pay into the program but never receive benefits.

-That includes roughly 150,000 people working in the state but living elsewhere, like in Idaho or Oregon.
+That includes roughly 150,000 people working in the state but living elsewhere, such as Idaho or Oregon.

 Other people potentially excluded are older adults who might not yet be vested to receive a benefit before they retire in the next few years; those who ultimately leave to retire in another state; and military families rotating in and out of Washington.